CountNick/weekly-nerd-1920/teamwork-larger-project.md

 ## Conclusion

 We found a good method for working on css in a growing project with a team.
-At some point this went sideways because of our deadline coming closer which i think is something you'll deal with in the workfield as well.
+At some point this went sideways because of our deadline coming closer which I think is something you'll deal with in the workfield as well.
 I learned a lot by working this way and would certainly advice this method to others.
-The only tip i would like to give people is to stay consistent with your choices.
-If you go for isolated components keep them isolated even when in stress, this will save you a lot of work after.
+The only tip I would like to give people is to stay consistent with your choices.
+If you go for isolated components keep them isolated even when in stress, this will save you a lot of work in the long run.

 # Sources